yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ### Canceling a Recurrent Order

-The main point of a recurrent order is that it can be cancelled by the domain name owner, with no need for certificate revocation.
+An important property of the recurrent order is that it can be cancelled by the domain name owner, with no need for certificate revocation.
 We use the DELETE message for that:

     DELETE /acme/order/1 HTTP/1.1